-Tach faculty member serves as an advisor to assigned students.
+Each faculty member serves as an advisor to assigned students.
 In private conference during the registration process faculty members review a student's progress towards graduation.
-The faculty advisor signs the schedule at the end of the conference.
+The faculty advisor approves the online registration schedule at the end of the conference.